Snapdeal drums up custom in Slumdog's Dharavi

 In Dharavi, India’s largest slum and home to as many as a million people packed into a dense collection of shacks, Snapdeal’s storefront is in an 8 foot by 10 foot concrete room it shares with FINO.

-On most days it draws only a couple of visitors, a FINO worker said, while the store next door selling subsidized cooking gas did a brisker trade.
+On most days it draws only a couple of visitors, a FINO worker said, while the store next door selling subsidised cooking gas did a brisker trade.

 Among slum dwellers, who can place orders on shared computers, popular items include low-end mobile phones and accessories, dishes and shoes.

-Because residents have no official address, Snapdeal delivers to the Dharavi center, where buyers pick up their orders and typically pay cash on delivery, said FINO vice president Ashish Ahuja.
+Because residents have no official address, Snapdeal delivers to the Dharavi centre, where buyers pick up their orders and typically pay cash on delivery, said FINO vice president Ashish Ahuja.

 Snapdeal is planning to set up such outlets across 65 cities and over 70,000 rural areas by the end of this year as it tries to steal a march on rivals with this poor but vast market segment.
 Research firm Etailing India estimates the online market will be worth $100 billion by 2021, with 60 percent of that business coming from India’s small towns and cities.